halimbademjon/stock_analysis/README.md

 * [zenvest.ai/api](https://www.zenvest.ai/api)
 * [alphavantage.co/documentation](https://www.alphavantage.co/documentation)

+Heads up! zenvest.ai is in beta as of writing this (Sept.
+9th), so use at own risk!

 ## Development

 In the root folder of the project, create a ``.env`` file and add the relevant values for the services you want to use.